-We talked with Janessa F. a past volunteer in The Dominican Republic, and she shared a little bit about how her and her group were able to reach out and serve the community around them!
+We talked with Janessa F., a volunteer in The Dominican Republic, about how her and her group were able to reach out and serve the community around them!
 Here's what she had to say:

 How Did You Find Out About This Opportunity?

 "Coming home from school one Friday the house was sort of buzzing with excitement.
 Amarilis, the local coordinator, had called and said she had a fun service opportunity for that evening.
 Amarilis has countless opportunities to serve - you can serve as much as you are willing.

 "We were told to wear good walking shoes and be ready to go around 5:30.
 All the girls met over at Amarilis’s home to load up with backpacks of goods donated by the Starfish Foundation.
 We walked for about 40 minutes across town up this hill to a tiny little home.”

 What Was The Nursing Home Like?

 “Outside were about 10 men.
 Some were in working wheel chairs, others were in older ones that didn’t function but provided a seat outside with a nice view.
 A lot of them looked like statues - staring off as though nobody had stopped to talk to them for decades…